SenseTecnic/SenseTecnic.github.io/influxdb/query-language.md

 # Query Language

-The STS-InfluxDB uses InfluxDB as the underlying database structure.
-Therefore, the standard InfluxDB query would be applicable to the STS-InfluxDB service.
+STS-InfluxDB service is a shared InfluxDB service; standard InfluxDB queries work on the STS-InfluxDB service.

-For more infomation on the InfluxDB query language, you can visit the [official InfluxDB Query Language document](https://docs.influxdata.com/influxdb/v1.2/query_language/){:target="_blank"}.
+For more infomation on the InfluxDB query language, you can visit the [official InfluxDB Query Language documentation](https://docs.influxdata.com/influxdb/v1.2/query_language/){:target="_blank"}.

+*TODO: What queries won't work?*